What is a Standing Deposit Facility (SDF), and How Does It Work?

 Some of the benefits are:

-Monetary Policy Effectiveness: SDF enhances the effectiveness of the RBI’s monetary policy by enabling it to absorb excess liquidity without any collateral constraint.
+SDF enhances the usefulness of the RBI’s monetary policy.
 This helps the RBI to maintain price stability and support economic growth.

-Overall Liquidity Management: SDF provides an attractive and risk-free option for the banks to park their excess funds with the RBI and earn an interest income.
-This improves the profitability and liquidity position of the banks and enables them to lend more to the productive sectors of the economy.
+SDF tool provides an attractive and risk-free option for the banks to park their excess funds.
+This improves the profitability and liquidity position of the banks.

-• Market Stability: SDF reduces the volatility and uncertainty in the money market by creating a stable and predictable source of liquidity for the banks.
+SDF reduces the volatility and uncertainty in the money market.
 This enhances the efficiency and stability of the financial system and fosters financial inclusion.

 Reverse Repo Rate and Standing Deposit Facility (SDF): How Do They Differ